arthurvangeersdaele/camfleet/README.md

 # TO DO
 - use ESP32-CAM calls to Google Script to execute commands on the ESP (index could be used to update a variable in the script)
 - from that, implement LED flashing on demand
+- create a manual for quick implementation of the solution